Numpienick/MMIP/docs/TESTING.md

 Playwright comes with the ability to generate tests out of the box and is a great way to quickly get started with testing.
 It will open two windows, a browser window where you interact with the website you wish to test and the Playwright Inspector window where you can record your tests, copy the tests, clear your tests as well as change the language of your tests.
 [Docs](https://playwright.dev/docs/codegen-intro).

 To start recording test code you can just start the codegen and start testing, `the first step should always be opening the correct URL/this can also be set behind the command`.

-`npx playwright codegen`
+This command runs the codegen: `npx playwright codegen`

 The generated code can be used for testing!

-Other (emulation) options that can be configured include devices, color theme, geolocation, language, timezones (The website at the end of the command can be changed to whatever you like).
+Other (emulation) [options](https://playwright.dev/docs/codegen-intro#emulation) that can be configured include devices, color theme, geolocation, language, timezones
+(The website at the end of the command can be changed to whatever you like).
 Emulation options, respectively:
 - `npx playwright codegen --device="iPhone 13" playwright.dev`